ainblockchain/ain-blockchain/tools/cert-kpi/chain-recovery.md

 ## Completion gate

+### Original bridge crash and handoff

+The original node0 subsequently exited139 from V8 heap exhaustion, without a maintenance stop.
+The already-running canary retained all 16 notarized blocks23087–23102.
+An explicitly selected `CAPTURE_PENDING_CHAIN=1 INSPECT_RPC_PORT=18082` inspector operation saved that tail in a private 0700 directory, then closed the inspector. `verify-pending-chain.js PRIVATE_CAPTURE PLAN NEW_OUTPUT` checked block hashes/linkage, 179 distinct native signatures and deduplicated positive voting stake.
+This is not a fresh consensus decision or DB replay.
+No pending body is publicly released.

+After that proof, `reassign-recovery-bridge.js RECOVERY_DIR PRIVATE_CAPTURE VERIFIED_SUMMARY`
+requires an already-crashed original bridge, the running staged canary, a recent matching capture and SERVING identity.
+It preserves the old plan/compose, binds the replacement bridge to node1's current container ID, and changes the peer-candidate URL for future replacements to node1.
+The handoff itself restarts no container.
+Existing running peers are left intact.
+A failed status observation leaves the plan unchanged; retry the observation, not a node restart.

+With this explicit handoff, `RECOVER_CRASHED=1` can restore the already-dead node0 as a joining peer, using the same ledger/account/volume and the original snapshot.
+It cannot stop or replace the new bridge.
+Other existing crashed nodes still require separate archived maintenance.
+The handoff additions passed seven pending-chain regression tests plus the previous47 tests (54 total), lint, source/image checks and shell syntax in image `sha256:d122c9fc922eeda99d2cc5c079f545f793e3542597adfed7cc15b7da27bf5518`.
+This later image contains the operator helpers; running chain containers still use the original canary image with identical native runtime files.

 Poll the same containers and logs after maintenance; a poll is not another maintenance command.
 Before replacing the bridge or permitting writes, independently verify all ten native health values, finalized block advancement/agreement, original genesis/23086/history preservation,